|Park Description:|| |

 - From the trailhead at the visitor center, Sterling Lake Loop Trail (4.2 miles, blue) circles Sterling Lake, following woods roads for most of its route.

-- Alert: The bridge at Long Pond Ironworks is out, making a hike from one end to the other impossible.
-(Posted June 6, 2013)
+- Alert: As of October 2014, the bridge at Long Pond Ironworks is out, making a hike from one end to the other impossible.

 - Forming a loop south of NY 17A, the Sterling Valley Loop Trail (6.2 miles, yellow) follows woods roads for its entire length.
 The trailhead is at a parking area on the south side of NY 17A, 1.8 miles east of the village of Greenwood Lake.

-- The northern end of the Townsend Trail (1.9 miles, green stripe on orange])is reached from the parking area on Hall Drive by proceeding south on the Wildcat Mountain Trail for 0.4 mile.
+- The northern end of the Townsend Trail (2.3 miles, green stripe on orange) is reached at the parking area on Hall Drive.
 Its southern trailhead is at the Long Meadow Extension Trail.
-Followed to the right, this trail leads in 1.5 miles to the parking area on Hall Drive, completing a 3.5-mile loop.
+Followed to the right, this trail leads in 1.5 miles to the parking area on Hall Drive, completing a 3.9-mile loop.

 Click for detailed descriptions of hikes in the park.